Junazidomi/Data-Analisis-Project/Rice_Production/README.md

 - Perform Preprocessing to improve the dataset, such as changing column data types, handling missing values, and adding new columns based on available information
 - Create Data Visualization using Notebook and compile dashboard using Google Locker Studio
 ## Dashboard Result
-The reslut of this project were visualized using Google Locker Studio, and the dashbaord screenshoot is shown below.[Link](https://lookerstudio.google.com/reporting/ba73a5fd-f41d-4f77-87a0-ddb6eefd4d55)
+The result of this project were visualized using Google Locker Studio, and the dashbaord screenshoot is shown below.[Link](https://lookerstudio.google.com/reporting/ba73a5fd-f41d-4f77-87a0-ddb6eefd4d55)

 ![Dashboard](https://raw.githubusercontent.com/Junazidomi/Data-Analisis-Project/refs/heads/main/Rice_Production/Dashboard.png)
 ### Dashboard Analysis 1: Average Rice Field (ha) in Indonesia